Build a real-time game leaderboard

 5. Publish the results as a Tinybird API Endpoint.

-6. Generate a leaderboard that makes calls to your Endpoint securely and directly from the browser.
+6. Generate a leaderboard that makes calls to your API Endpoint securely and directly from the browser.

 Game events consist of three values: